-At Arami Law Office, we cannot promise that your divorce will be easy, but we can promise that our Chicago divorce lawyers will provide the unwavering guidance and support you need to make it through the process as quickly and painlessly as possible.
+At Arami Law, we cannot promise that your divorce will be easy, but we can promise that our Chicago divorce lawyer will provide the unwavering guidance and support you need to make it through the process as quickly and painlessly as possible.

 It becomes more complicated, however, when other co-owners or partners are involved.
 When other people have ownership of the business, their needs must be taken into consideration as well—especially if the other owners are family members or investors.

 To prevent complications, it is always suggested that any couple that goes into business together should have a written agreement that details precisely how the business should be run in the event of a divorce, or how to dissolve the business if necessary.

 It is much more common for the business in question to be owned by one spouse and not both.
 However, that doesn’t make matters any less complicated.
 In this scenario, the question turns from “What do business ethics dictate?” to “What constitutes as marital property?”
 For instance, if one spouse spent the majority of the marriage building a multi-million dollar empire, should the other spouse be entitled to a percentage of the shares?
 And if so, how much?

 Illinois is an equitable distribution state, meaning that marital property does not necessarily have to be divided equally, it just needs to be divided fairly.
 In the case of the business, the judge will consider how much of a role, if any, the non-owner played in making business ownership a possibility.
 For instance, if the non-owner helped run the books, took care of the children while the business owner put in late nights, weekends, and early mornings, and contributed part of his or her income to get the business off the ground, the judge might award ample share of the business to them.
 On the other hand, if the non-owner had no role in the business’s success whatsoever, the judge might see no reason to grant them any share.